LkeMitchll/interroban.gg/src/colophon/index.md

 - [Matthew Smith’s Website](https://matthewsmith.website/) Inspired this page, among others.
 - [Julian](https://julian.digital) inspired the journal.
 - [The Value of Multi-Typeface Design](https://medium.com/s/about-face/the-value-of-multi-typeface-design-ccd67227b0ee) by [Bethany Heck](https://heckhouse.com) made me think more about being less minimal about font selection.
-- [Brian Lovin](https://brianlovin.com) has a great ethos about 'incrementally correct' websites.

 And, in no particular order, a list of people and sites that have contributed some visual inspiration: